pyodide/pyodide-blog/content/posts/314-release.md

 However, with Pyodide now supporting PEP 783, we've decided to restore these libraries to the standard library to provide a better user experience.
 This introduces a trade-off: while the initial download size increases, users no longer need to install these packages separately, creating a more seamless experience.

+As part of this cleanup, the `pydecimal` and `test` packages have been removed from the distribution.
+The `fullstdlib` option in `loadPyodide()` is now deprecated and has no effect.

 Since this release ships with Python 3.14, the new `compression.zstd` module is now available in Pyodide out of the box, providing native zstd compression and decompression support.

 Additionally, we've decided to drop `OpenSSL` support from the standard library, which would have introduced a substantial size increase when vendored.
 This results in some breaking changes: